raganwald/raganwald.github.com/_posts/2013-03-27-literate-coffeescript.coffee.md

         1
       else
         n * factorial(n-1)

-&nbsp;
+I then add some [jasmine-node](https://github.com/mhevery/jasmine-node) specifications.
+Obviously, I have [node.js](http://nodejs.org) installed along with [jasmine](http://pivotal.github.com/jasmine/) and jasmine-node.

     describe "my factorial", ->

       it "should return one for zero", -> expect( factorial(0) ).toEqual 1

-I then add some [jasmine-node](https://github.com/mhevery/jasmine-node) specifications.
-Obviously, I have [node.js](http://nodejs.org) installed along with [jasmine](http://pivotal.github.com/jasmine/) and jasmine-node.

 I could run these manually, but it's awkward because while CoffeeScript has been updated to handle "literate" markdown, jasmine-node has not.
 So jasmine-node is looking for ordinary CoffeeScript and will choke on Literate CoffeeScript.
 So I'd have to use `coffee` to compile the Literate CoffeeScript to JavaScript and then run jasmine-node on the JavaScript.